The St. John Valley/Fish River National Scenic Byway

 A Culturally Rich Drive Through A Stunning Landscape

-Formally the St. John Valley Cultural Byway, the St. John Valley/Fish River National Scenic Byway is a working Byway, but more importantly, it is a cultural journey.
+The St. John Valley/Fish River National Scenic Byway is a working Byway, but more importantly, it is a cultural journey.
 Hewn from many political conflicts, border disputes and treatise resolutions that resulted in deportation, migration, exile, and expansion, the historical and cultural remnants are a well-preserved testimony to past struggles and triumphs.
-The St. John Valley Cultural and Fish River National Scenic Byway is a place unlike any other, where communities still celebrate their ancestry, from the Maine Acadians to the Scotch-Irish settlements; from the Native American tribes of the Wesget Sipu, Maliseet, and Mi’kmaq to the French-Canadian or ―Quebecois‖.
+The St. John Valley/Fish River National Scenic Byway is a place unlike any other, where communities celebrate their ancestry, from the Maine Acadians to the Scotch-Irish settlements; from the Native American tribes of the Maliseet, and Mi’kmaq to the French-Canadian or ―Quebecois.

-The St. John Valley Cultural and Fish River National Scenic Byway, sometimes known as the Parcours culturel de la Vallee, is rich with Maine's Acadian heritage and culture.
+The The St. John Valley/Fish River National Scenic Byway, sometimes known as the Parcours culturel de la Vallee, is rich with Maine's Acadian heritage and culture.
 The byway travels a total of 129 miles along the northern border of Maine and through the St. John Valley.

 Fish River Stretch

-Settled by French-Acadians in the 19th century, one of the topmost national scenic byways, traverses the rolling lands between the lakeside town of Portage and Fort Kent which stretches along the historic St. John River.
+Settled by French-Acadians in the 19th century, one of the topmost national scenic byways, traverses the rolling lands between the lakeside towns of Portage and Fort Kent.

 The landscape provides travelers with unparalleled views of wildflower meadows, Eagle Lake and Maine's highest peak, Mt.
 Katahdin.
-Much of the route is forested, and wildlife abounds, including eagles, moose, landlocked salmon, brook trout and beaver.
-Camping, fishing, hiking, hunting and snowmobiling are popular activities here, with wilderness camps lining the shores of the area's lakes.
+Much of the route is forested, and wildlife abounds.
+Camping, fishing, hiking, hunting and snowmobiling are popular activities visitors participate in.

 Route 11 is a primary north-south transportation corridor connecting Aroostook County, Maine, and New Brunswick, Canada.
 The byway's northern gateway is at historic Fort Kent, where in 1839, the U.S. constructed a blockhouse to protect its claim on the northern woods.
 This region retains a strong Acadian influence in its food and cultural traditions.